Two-term silting and $\tau$-cluster morphism categories: Notation and preliminaries

-The isomorphism \eqref{eq:lastbij} sends the Bongartz completion of ${ P}$ to a maximal object of $\stautiltpair_{H_{ S}({ P})}(A)$.
-We refer to this as the \textit{Bongartz completion} of the support $\tau$-rigid pair $H_{ S}({ P})$.
-A module-theoretic construction of the Bongartz completion of support $\tau$-rigid pairs is available \cite[Theorem~2.10]{AIR14}, \cite[Theorem~4.4]{DIRRT17}.
-We often denote the Bongartz completion of $(M,Q)$ by $(M^+,Q)$, noting that the second component $Q$ remains unaltered.
+The isomorphism in \eqref{eq:lastbij} sends the Bongartz completion of ${{ P}{\in \npresilt{2}{S}(\c)}}$ to a {unique} maximal {element in} $\stautiltpair_{H_{ S}({ P})}({\Lambda})$.
+We refer to this as the \textit{Bongartz completion} of the $\tau$-rigid pair $H_{ S}({ P})$.
+A module-theoretic construction of the Bongartz completion of $\tau$-rigid pairs is available \cite[Theorem~2.10]{AIR14}, \cite[Theorem~4.4]{DIRRT17}.
+We often denote the Bongartz completion of the $\tau$-rigid pair $(M,Q)$ by $(M^+,Q)$, noting that the second component $Q$ remains unaltered.